HortonworksUniversity/Security_Labs/README.md

 ### Manually install missing components

 - Login to Ambari web UI by opening http://AMBARI_PUBLIC_IP:8080 and log in with admin/BadPass#1
-- Use the 'Add Service' Wizard to install Knox (if not already installed)
+- Use the 'Add Service' Wizard to install Knox *on a node other than the one running Ambari*
-  - Ideally you would install on a node where Ambari or Hive are not installed or one that has the least components enabled to spread the load
+  - **Make sure not to install Knox on same node as Ambari** (or if you must, change its port from 8443)
+    - Reason: in a later lab after we enable SSL for Ambari, it will run on port 8443
   - When prompted for the `Knox Master Secret`, set it to `knox`
-  - Do *not* use password with special characters (like #, $ etc) here as it seems beeline has problems with it
+  - Do *not* use password with special characters (like #, $ etc) here as seems beeline may have problem with it
    ![Image](https://raw.githubusercontent.com/HortonworksUniversity/Security_Labs/master/screenshots/Ambari-Knox-install.png)
   - Click Next > Proceed Anyway > Deploy to accept all defaults